Renewable portfolio standard: United States

 The Public Utility Regulatory Policies Act is a law, passed in 1978 by the United States Congress as part of the National Energy Act.
 It was meant to promote greater use of renewable energy, mostly through feed-in tariffs, but contains little language declaring explicit renewable energy objectives or quotas.

 In 2009, the US Congress considered Federal level RPS requirements.
 The American Clean Energy and Security Act reported out of committee in July by the Senate Committee on Energy & Natural Resources includes a Renewable Electricity Standard that called for 3% of U.S. electrical generation to come from non-hydro renewables by 2013, but the full Senate did not pass the bill.

 Different state RPS programs issue a different number of Renewable Energy Credits depending on the generation technology; for example, solar generation counts for twice as much as other renewable sources in Michigan and Virginia.

 The Lawrence Berkeley National Laboratory claims that RPS requirements were responsible for 60% of the total increase in American renewable electricity generation since the year 2000.
-However, the LBNL also reports that RPSs' role has been declining in recent years from 71% of the annual American renewables builds in the year 2013 to 46% just two years later, in 2015.
+However, the LBNL also reports that RPSs' role has been declining in recent years, from 71% of the annual American renewables builds in 2013, to 46% just two years later, in 2015.